home-assistant/developers.home-assistant/docs/creating_integration_file_structure.md

 ## Data update coordinator - `coordinator.py`

 There are multiple ways for your integration to receive data, including push or poll.
 Commonly integrations will fetch data with a single coordinated poll across all entities, which requires the use of a `DataUpdateCoordinator`.
-If you want to use one, you'll have to create it in `coordinator.py`.
+If you want to use one, and you choose to create a subcass of it, it is recommended to create it in `coordinator.py`.
 [More information about `DataUpdateCoordinator`](integration_fetching_data.md/#coordinated-single-api-poll-for-data-for-all-entities).

 ## Where Home Assistant looks for integrations